Timing for Teams: Frequently Asked Questions

 Who is it for?

-Timing for Teams has been designed for agencies needing to manage all team members' Timing projects and time entries in a central location.
+Timing for Teams has been designed for agencies needing to manage all team members' Timing projects and times in a central location.
 It also works well for small groups of freelancers who work and bill together.

 What does it do?